 In the early stages following surgery, it is recommended to take time to rest while the spine and surrounding tissues heal.
 Recovery is a large part of your spine surgery process.
 Our dedicated team of surgeons is ready to provide a comprehensive care plan and offer education and support to help throughout your recovery.
 Learn more about spine surgery recovery.

-At Banner Health, we understand spinal surgery is a big deal.
+At Banner Brain & Spine, we understand spinal surgery is a big deal.
 While you work with your surgeon and back and neck specialist to design a recovery plan, catered to your condition and healing progress, we are here to provide care and support.
 Our goal is to make sure you’re informed every step of the way and feel secure and comfortable.